 - All TCFP Basic Structure Firefighter Certifications expire on October 31st

 - 20 hours of continuing education are required for Individual Renewal.

 - A $75.00 certification fee plus any additional late fees are required at the time of renewal.

 Continuing education (CE) is intended to maintain or increase the knowledge and skills pertinent to the fire service.
 CE is the additional training or classes conducted during each renewal period to stay proficient as a firefighter.

-Individuals renewals require 20 hours of annual CE.
-The hours each CE course provides is normally located in its course description and most CE courses range from 1 to 3 credited CE hours.
+Individual renewals require 20 hours of annual CE.
+The hours each CE course provides are normally located in its course description, and most CE courses range from one to three credited CE hours.
 It is reasonable to expect a total of eight to twelve courses to meet your annual requirement.
-It is the responsibility of the individual to maintain records of their continuing education and all CE records must be kept for a total of three years following class completion.
+It is the responsibility of the individual to maintain records of their continuing education, and all CE records must be kept for a total of three years following class completion.
 The TCFP can audit a firefighter's certification at any time and will request these records.